Johann Kremer: Trial and conviction

 After the war, Kremer was arrested by British troops and sent to an internment camp in Neuengamme.
 He was later extradited to Poland.
 Kremer was tried in the Auschwitz trials at the sitting of the Supreme Court National Tribune in Kraków throughout November and December 1947.
 Based on the contents of his diary and his own confessions, Kremer participated in fourteen gassings as well as multiple public executions and special actions, also known as gassings.
 During his testimony, he described the process by which he selected his victims, the process of gaining the necessary information for his research, and he states that:

 Kremer was sentenced to death.
-In his clemency petition, Kremer claimed that he asking for mercy not for his own sake, but for the sake of his research results which he claimed were ready for public.
-These results, Kremer claimed, included "the building of gallstones in insects, inflammations, the problem of cancer and, finally, a satisfying answer to the question of inheritance of acquired characteristics.
+In his clemency petition, Kremer claimed that he was asking for mercy not for his own sake, but for the sake of his research results which he claimed were ready for the public.
+These results, Kremer claimed, included "the building of gallstones in insects, inflammations, the problem of cancer and, finally, a satisfying answer to the question of inheritance of acquired characteristics."
 Kremer's petition was successful and his death sentence was commuted to life imprisonment by President Bolesław Bierut.
 Kremer was released from prison on 11 January 1958.
 After his return to Germany, Kremer was charged with murder by West German officials.
 On 29 November 1960, he was found guilty of two counts of being an accessory to murder and was sentenced to 10 years in prison.
 However, the court credited Kremer for the time he had served in Poland and allowed him to walk free.
-However, he was stripped of his civil rights for five years, and he was later stripped of all of his medical titles.
+He was stripped of his civil rights for five years, and was later stripped of all of his medical titles.
 Kremer went on to testify in the Frankfurt Auschwitz trials.
 He died in 1965.